-In the project belonging to Module 1, you will work together with your team on designing an original object, for example a solution for reducing the volume of plastic waste, or a volleyball cannon.
-You will invent and design the product, manufacture the different components and then assemble them.
-You will learn everything you need to know for this in the mathematics, statics, production and technical drawing lectures.
+In the first project you will work together with your team on designing an original, not-yet-existing mechanical tool, for example a solution for reducing the volume of plastic waste, or a volleyball cannon.
+You will invent and design the product, manufacture the different components, and then assemble them.
+You will learn everything you need for this in lectures on subjects such as mathematics, statics, manufacturing systems and technical drawing.

-In the Module 2 project, the focus is on energy and materials.
-Together with your project team you will analyse an existing energy system from a material and thermodynamic perspective.
-The second module begins with a strong emphasis on thermodynamics and materials, so that you can use the acquired knowledge to start on your project.
-On top of that you will have mathematics and, just like in the other first-year modules, modelling and programming.
+The second project focuses on energy and materials.
+Together with your project team, you will analyse an existing energy system from a material and thermodynamic perspective.
+This module begins with a strong emphasis on thermodynamics and materials, giving you acquired knowledge you will need to start on your project.
+On top of that, you will have lectures on mathematics and, just like in the other first-year modules, modelling and programming.

-In the third module you will go deeper into the theory you were introduced to in the second module.
-An added theme is sustainability, while you will also learn about life-cycle analysis.
-For the team project you will re-design the energy system you built in the second module, taking into account technological and environmental aspects of the system.
-As in the other modules during the first and second years, we will also work on your overall academic training.
+In the third module, you will go deeper into the theory you explored during the second module.
+An added theme is sustainability; during these lectures you will learn about life-cycle analysis.
+In your team project, you will re-design the energy system from Module 2, taking into account technological and environmental aspects.
+As in the other modules in the first and second year, we will also work on your overall academic training.

 During the fourth module’s project, you will be challenged to design a construction, finding the right balance between geometry, the materials and its strength.
 Again, throughout this module, the lectures are closely related to the project, so there will be subjects like mathematics, strength of materials, machine parts, and modelling and programming.
 By the end of the fourth module, you will have completed your first year.